NicolasMaskal/Wizard101-Bazaar-Tc-Farming/README.md

 3. Start "Farming_Bazaar.py"

 4. Profit!
+(Well, kinda)

-Imagesearch.py is my modified version of https://github.com/drov0/python-imagesearch.
+Imagesearch.py is my modified version of [@drov0's](https://github.com/drov0/python-imagesearch).
+He has a blog post about botting which I reccommend to read.